Not actual patients

 • Paremyd® (hydroxyamphetamine hydrobromide and tropicamide) Ophthalmic Solution 1%/0.25%

-RYZUMVI was well‑tolerated in clinical studies1‑3
+RYZUMVI was well-tolerated in clinical studies.1,4,5

 The safety and tolerability of RYZUMVI were studied and evaluated in 642 patients enrolled in the MIRA trials.
 There are no known contraindications for RYZUMVI.1